MellowYarker/CryptoNotifier/README.md

     and scans coinmarketcap.com every 30 minutes.

 2. Open **coins.txt**, *the coins there now are just examples*.
-    * Add the coins you want to recieve updates on, syntax for this file is as follows:
+    * Add the coins you want to receive updates on, syntax for this file is as follows:

       **coin ID**, **coin symbol**, **buy price**, **sell price**, **percent increase**, **percent decrease**